amirakbarwicaksono/revenueapp/README.md

      use revenueapp
      db.dashboard_ssr.createIndex({ "PNRR": 1 });
      db.dashboard_ssr.createIndex({ "TicketNumber": 1 });
-     incase you need to understand all indexed that needed in database. try to download and restore thedatabase.
+     incase you need to understand all indexed that needed in database. try to download and restore database.
      ```

 4. **Install Go Dependencies**: